svenbergner/dotfiles/README.md

 I stripped down my .vimrc to a minimal one-file configuration without any external dependencies.
 No package manager is used.
 So it can easily be copied to any machine and I have a really good base to work with within seconds.

-## Older configs

-Tools I used for some time on my way to a perfect development setup.

-### zellij
-A terminal multiplexer with a nice and easy TUI.
-It has a very low learning curve but after some time I wanted to get my screen space back to use it for my work and not for help text.

-### tmux